cccttt10/super-rent-backend/README.md

 2. Clone your repository by running `git clone REPO_URL` on the command line.
 You get the `REPO_URL` by clicking on the green button on the GitHub repository page.

+3. Place the `config.env` file in the project root directory.
+Do NOT ever share this file with anyone.

 ## Project commands

 Once your environment is configured you need to further prepare the project's tooling and dependencies.
 In the project directory: